aritmos/CrabQL/README.md

 ## 🚧 CAUTION

-- This project is in such early stages that it doesn't even qualify to be a member of reality.
+- This project is still in very very early stages of production, I am still figuring out how to best design the core functionality of the project.
-- It's always great to work with source control, and I might as well make it public for people to gander if they so please.
-- In the case that the project takes off, I will likely end up publishing it on [`crates.io`](https://crates.io/).
+- Take a look at the [`wiki`](https://github.com/aritmos/rs2sql/wiki) some examples of the potential uses of `rs2sql`.
+- Upon further development, eventually I plan to publish the crate to [crates.io](https://crates.io).

 ## ✨ Focus and Goals

-`rs->sql`(or `rs2sql`) is an ambitious project to "rustify the SQL language", stemming from a thought of how database querying would have been implemented by the Rust team.
-This project by no means attempts to be a complete reimagining of the SQL language; it simply tries to port the SQL syntax into a natural and friendly functional Rust code.
+`rs->sql`(or `rs2sql`) is an ambitious project to "rustify the SQL language", stemming from a thought of how database querying would have been implemented by the "Rust team".
+This project by no means attempts to be a complete reimagining of the SQL language;
+it simply tries to port the SQL syntax into a natural and friendly functional Rust code.

 The core of the library is a query builder that can output `String`s of SQL.
 As an experimental draft I have something like this in mind: